AEP-0132 Linter Rules

 Details

-Section titled “Details”This rule looks at any message matching List*Request
+Section titled “Details”This rule looks at any message matching List*Request and complains if it

 comes across any fields other than: